AnyaLeung/python_notes/EX5.md

 * **use the round()** function like this: round(1.7333).

-* `TypeError: 'str' object is not callable.` may forgot the `%` between the string and the list of variables.
+* `TypeError: 'str' object is not callable.`</br>
+may forgot the `%` between the string and the list of variables.

 *mark*:

-* *Try to write some variables that *convert the inches and pounds to centimeters and kilograms*.
-Do not just type in the measurements. * Work out the math in Python*.
+* *Try to write some variables that convert the inches and pounds to centimeters and kilograms.
+Work out the math in Python*.